jonashuang0904/Adaptive-Velocity-Planning/README.md

 # Adaptive-Velocity-Planning
-We develop the Data-driven Gaussian Processes (GP) to make the friction estimation between tire and ground.
+In order to present better performance of handling of limit, we develop the Data-driven Gaussian Processes (GP) to make the friction estimation between tire and ground.